I’m going to college and will be first in my family to go to university. Never expected to be saying that.

 If you know which course you are interested in, you should note the application closing date and try to get your application in as soon as possible – as courses can fill up quickly.
 Most courses start around August/September of each year but some courses start later.

-If you are unsure if university is for you, you can read the Becomes factsheet for care leavers thinking of starting University.
+If you are unsure if university is for you, you can have a read of this factsheet for care leavers thinking of starting University.

 If you are applying to a Scottish university you will be guaranteed a place on your chosen course if you meet the entry requirements